How to Register to Vote in Michigan

 -

 In person: Drop it off at your city or township clerk's office or in a secure drop box provided by your clerk.
-Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to your clerk's office.
+Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absentee ballot to your clerk's office.

 -